Codefend/webpack-plugin-codefend/README.md

             //will skip obfuscation for the following words
             ignore: ["node_modules"],

+            /* By using everyday words such as books or lorem ipsum in the pool, you can subtly obfuscate your code,
+            concealing its true nature without making it apparent that obfuscation is occurring.*/
+            pool: ["QueenOfHeart"],
       },
       debug: {
             // to display detailed stats about the words that have been obfuscated